DragonSpit/HPCsharp/README.md

 HPCsharp |7.6|8.0|8.0|8.2|5.0|5.3|2.9*|2.8*|5.1|2.9|0.14
 * overflow exception is possible

-HPCsharp includes long and ulong summation which do not throw an overflow exception.
+HPCsharp includes long and ulong summation, which do not throw an overflow exception while producing a perfectly accurate result.

 For more details, see blog https://duvanenko.tech.blog/2019/04/23/better-sum-in-c/